Food Journaling 101:

 There are as many ways to track your food as there are hours in a day, so try a few and find one that works for you.
 You don’t need to journal for the rest of your life, do it for enough time to identify trends – I recommend a week to get both weekdays and weekends – and keep it up as long as you find helpful.
 You may be surprised by how the small accountability of writing down what you eat will help you be a more mindful eater!

-For more accountability and a guiding hand in making small changes, check out my 4-Week Kickstarter Health Coaching Program!
+For more accountability and a guiding hand in making small changes, working with a coach is the way to go!
 Together we will look at your habits and work as a team to implement small changes that lead to lasting results, whatever your goals are.
 Shoot me an email and let’s talk!
 Samantha@simplywellcoaching.com